pbklink/motif-core/etc/motif-core.api.md

 // @public (undocumented)
 export type PriceOrRemainder = Decimal | null;

-// Warning: (ae-missing-release-tag) "PriceOrRemainderAndHasUndisclosedRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceOrRemainderAndHasUndisclosedTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "PriceOrRemainderAndHasUndisclosedRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PriceOrRemainderAndHasUndisclosedTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class PriceOrRemainderAndHasUndisclosedRenderValue extends GenericRenderValue<PriceOrRemainderAndHasUndisclosedRenderValue.DataType> {
+export class PriceOrRemainderAndHasUndisclosedTextFormattableValue extends GenericTextFormattableValue<PriceOrRemainderAndHasUndisclosedTextFormattableValue.DataType> {
-    constructor(data: PriceOrRemainderAndHasUndisclosedRenderValue.DataType | undefined);
+    constructor(data: PriceOrRemainderAndHasUndisclosedTextFormattableValue.DataType | undefined);
 }

 // @public (undocumented)
-export namespace PriceOrRemainderAndHasUndisclosedRenderValue {
+export namespace PriceOrRemainderAndHasUndisclosedTextFormattableValue {
     // (undocumented)
     export interface DataType {
         // (undocumented)